How to localize the value of a property based on the OS language?

 The Project's language is set in the "Start Page" by selecting it in the "Options" -> "Language" field and cannot be changed later.

-2. Create the property you want to localize (for example from the Install Parameters Page) and set the value for the default language.
+2. Create the property you want to localize (for example from the Properties Page - Installer Project) and set the value for the default language.
 For example, if the project's language is English, this value will appear in the English version of the installer.

-4. Go to the Translations page in the Languages Tab and select the languages "English", "French" and "German" (this is just an example, you can select any languages you want).
+4. On the left pane, under User Interface go to the Translations page and navigate to Languages Tab.
+Select the languages "English", "French" and "German" (this is just an example, you can select any languages you want).

 7. Make sure that the "Always translate this string" and "Using specified localization identifier" options are selected.